Yves Pambou

-Yves Simon Pambou Loembet (born 27 November 1995) is a professional footballer who plays as a midfielder for Gaz Metan Mediaș.
-Born in France, he represents Congo at international level.
+Yves Simon Pambou Loembet (born 27 November 1995) is a professional footballer who plays as a midfielder for Championnat National 2 club Saumur.
+Born in France, he plays for the Congo national team.

 Club career

 After playing for FC Nantes' youth system, Pambou moved to Italy, joining Serie B side Reggina Calcio in July 2013.

 After six months with Hapoel Petach Tikva, he signed a contract of one year and half with Grenoble Foot 38 in January 2019.
+He played for Gaz Metan Mediaș until the Romanian club was dissolved in 2022.

 International career

-Pambou made his debut for the Congo national football team in a 1–1 2018 FIFA World Cup qualification tie with Ghana on 1 September 2017.
+Pambou made his debut for the Congo national football team in a 1–1 2018 FIFA World Cup qualification tie against Ghana on 1 September 2017.